Why you need spa rejuvination in your life

-I have always been a high-stress, anxiety ridden individual.
-My whole life I have identified as a INFP on the Myer’s Briggs personality test (introversion, intuition, feeling, perception).
+I have always been a high-stress, anxiety-ridden individual.
+My whole life I have identified as an INFP on the Myer’s Briggs personality test (introversion, intuition, feeling, perception).
 I am an empath.
 Translation?
 I feel everything.
 I am highly sensitive.
 I internalize other people’s energy.
 When a close friend is hurting, I am hurting.
 It’s always been a double edged sword for me.
 I have the ability to understand people and read their emotions without them saying a word.
 I am a great listener.
 I can empathize with others.
 I love helping people.
 But I feel so much, at such extreme levels, it is draining at times.
 It produces stress, high levels of anxiety and physically tenses my muscles.
 For this reason, spas have always been a place of retreat and refuge.

-In addition to my salt water floatation experience, I received an Esalen® massage!
+In addition to my saltwater floatation experience, I received an Esalen® massage!
 The Esalen® massage, created in Big Spur, California utilizes a holistic approach to connect body and spirit.
 Prior to the massage, I was asked to fill out a detailed form on my health.
 In addition to background information on your physical health, this waiver also spent time understanding your mental health.
-I was so impressed Still Point Wellness Spa understands it is just as important to have an individual’s background on not only physical health, but mental as well.
+I was so impressed Still Point Wellness Spa understands it is just as important to have an individual’s background on not only physical health but mental as well.
 I’ve had a lot of massages in my life, and this massage was one of the better ones.
-The massage was customized to my specific needs, from selection of essential oils to pressure utilized.
+The massage was customized to my specific needs, from a selection of essential oils to pressure utilized.
 I would recommend a 90 minute Esalen® massage in order to completely unwind and benefit from the holistic approach.

 The entire staff was extremely warm and welcoming, including Jessica the amazingly interpersonal receptionist.
 I’ve always believed receptionists say a lot about a company – and Jessica is as warm-hearted as they get.